Zafeer/authly-api/README.md

   - Email sending
   - Route Guards
   - Hashing of passwords and OTP tokens
+- Database
+  - ORM (See below for technologies)
 - CASL Integration
   - Authorization Guards with role (CUSTOMER, ADMIN)
   - Authorization by role, subject, conditions